stochastixyz/stochastixyz.github.io/Kernel Compilation openSuse/Kernel_Compilation_openSuse_Tumbleweed.md

 Compiling locally on the machine
 ----------------
-* We will be compiling in a sub directory within the `/usr/src/linux/` directory
+* In the README.SUSE file it appears the recommend compiling in a dir within the  `/usr/src/linux/` dir
+* You can compile just about anywhere really.
 * by default `/usr/src/linux/` will be a link to the latest installed kernel
-* We will create a build directory seperate from `/usr/src/linux/`
+* We will create a build directory seperate from `/usr/src/linux/` since im not trying to replace the existing kernel
   * Taken from `/usr/src/linux/README.SUSE` Under **COMPILING YOUR OWN KERNEL**
   > (2)  Create a build directory for use in configuring and building
        the kernel.
 Using /usr/src/linux directly requires root priviledges